MicrosoftDocs/learn/learn-pr/azure/open-ai-dotnet-text-completions/includes/5-improve-completion-quality.md

 ### Instructions

 Instructions are likely the most commonly used prompt component.
 They're the part of the prompt that tells the model what to do and can range from simple to complex.
-For example, _Recommend hikes_ or _You are a hiking enthusiast who helps people discover fun hikes in their area.
-You are upbeat and friendly.
+For example, _Recommend hikes_ to _You're a hiking enthusiast who helps people discover fun hikes in their area.
+You're upbeat and friendly.
 You introduce yourself when first saying hello.
-When helping people out, you always ask them where they are located and the hiking intensity desired to inform the hiking recommendation you provide_.
+When helping people out, you always ask them where they're located and the hiking intensity desired to inform the hiking recommendation you provide_.

 ### Primary content

-Primary content refers to some sort of text that is being processed or transformed by the model.
+Primary content refers to some sort of text being processed or transformed by the model.
 It's typically used in conjunction with instructions.
-For example, _You will then provide three suggestions for nearby hikes that vary in length after you get that information._.
+For example, _You'll then provide three suggestions for nearby hikes that vary in length after you get that information._.

 Primary content can be much longer, such as asking the model to summarize a Wikipedia article.